 - Pencil grasp by building hand strength of the tripod grasp and arches

-- Scissor skills by cutting along lines in play dough.
+- Scissor skills by cutting playdough along lines pressed into the dough.

 Another one of the benefits of play dough is building bilateral coordination.
 Bilateral coordination can be both sides of the body doing the same thing, working together, like squishing the play dough.

 It can also be one hand holding the dough, while the other hand uses a tool.
 The addition of playdough tools can enhance skills and play.